scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 # IANA Considerations

-The PKI requires a root SCION object identifier (OID), as discussed in [](#isd-as-nr).
-The SCION open source implementation currently uses the Anapaya IANA Private Enterprise Number (55324) within the root SCION object identifier (OID).
-Future iterations of this draft will discuss whether this or another PEN should be used and comprise more detailed IANA considerations.
+Future iterations of this draft will comprise more detailed IANA considerations.

 --- back